-Comparative Judgement is a form of educational assessment.
+Comparative Judgment is a form of educational assessment.
 It creates ratings for a set of items by having judges rank subsets of the items.
-These comparisons are most commonly pairwise with the Bradley-Terry model being fitted to determine the ratings. \citet{andrich1978relationships} is often cited in that literature and so it seems reasonable to speculate that the familiarity of the Rasch model in educational assessment may be a significant reason for the model choice.
+These comparisons are most commonly pairwise with the Bradley--Terry model being fitted to determine the ratings. \citet{andrich1978relationships} (Section \ref{sec: Rasch}) is often cited in that literature and so it seems reasonable to speculate that the familiarity of the Rasch model in educational assessment may be a significant reason for the model choice.
 But given the nature of the outcome --- the rating of academic work --- there might be a legitimate desire to be able to demonstrate the fairness of any method used.
-While there are not the strong norms around number of wins as a rating measure in this context like in the sports example, the idea of maximising entropy and in that sense minimising the assumptions in the modelling may be attractive as a justification.
+While there are not the strong norms around number of wins as a rating measure in this context like in the sports example, the idea of maximizing entropy and in that sense minimizing the assumptions in the modeling may be attractive as a justification.

-The motivations discussed here might also influence some of the practices employed in Comparative Judgement.
-Often the comparisons are scheduled in order to be able to produce ratings of equivalent reliability with fewer judgements than would be achieved with random scheduling.
-These adaptive scheduling schemes work by scheduling comparisons between items that are similar in strength so that the information from each pairwise comparison is maximised \citep{pollitt2012comparative}.
+The motivations discussed here might also influence some of the practices employed in Comparative Judgment.
+Often the comparisons are scheduled in order to be able to produce ratings of equivalent reliability with fewer judgments than would be achieved with random scheduling.
+These adaptive scheduling schemes work by scheduling comparisons between items that are similar in strength so that the information from each pairwise comparison is maximized \citep{pollitt2012comparative}.
 The Swiss scheduling scheme, where competitors with the same, or as similar as possible, number of wins are scheduled to play each other, is a well-known example.
-More sophisticated approaches use an online rating that accounts for the observed comparators in order to schedule the next comparisons.
-These ratings could be the Bradley-Terry ratings, but their computational expense may make them unsuitable.
-The motivations for the consistent estimators to the Bradley-Terry model discussed in Section \ref{sec: quasi-symmetry} may provide grounds for using computationally faster spectral methods for the online rating used for scheduling, even if the final rating is based on fitting the Bradley-Terry model directly, based on the fairness justification.
+More sophisticated approaches use an online rating that accounts for the strength of the observed comparators in order to schedule the next comparisons.
+These ratings could be the Bradley--Terry ratings, but their computational expense may make them unsuitable.
+The consistent estimators to the Bradley--Terry model discussed in Section \ref{sec: quasi-symmetry} may provide computationally faster methods for the online rating used for scheduling, even if the final rating is based on fitting the Bradley--Terry model directly, based on the fairness justification.